 With regard to environmental law this means that the Länder are responsible for the execution of most of the body of legislation, e.g. the implementation of immission control law, water law and nature conservation law.
 A number of laws, however, are enforced by the Federal Government.
+However, some laws are also enforced by the federal government.
 The laws and ordinances which the German Environment Agency implements are listed here (German only).
+To outsiders from abroad, this distribution of administrative powers in environmental law often appears very complex.
 The administrative structure in the Federal Republic of Germany, especially the division of tasks between the federal level, the level of the (Bundes-)Länder (federal states) and the local-level is explained among others in “A Guide to Environmental Administration in Germany“ developed by the German Environment Agency.

 The police, public prosecutors and the courts play an important role in the enforcement of environmental law in that they follow up on and penalize violations of environmental law (cf. Laws of environmental liability, harm and criminal actions).
 In its Umweltdelikte [Environmental crimes] publication series the German Environment Agency tracks developments in environmental crime based on statistics provided by police forces and the courts.
-The 2018 edition of Umweltdelikte (German only) is available here.
+The 2024 edition of Umweltdelikte (full text in German only, abstract and conclusion in English) is available here.

 Citizens and (environmental) associations can help in the enforcement of environmental law.
 Access to environmental information, participation and justice are key in this regard.